 Ian attained chartered status as a health psychologist in 2006.
 Ian has served on the editorial board of the British Journal of Health Psychology since 2006, the Journal of Patient Preference and Adherence since 2015, and as an academic editor for PLOS ONE since 2015.
 He served on the UKSBM executive committee in the role of publicity officer from 2007-2011, on behalf of whom he submitted evidence to the House of Lords Science and Technology committee on behaviour change.
 He served as lead of the Behaviour Change Grand Challenge within the School of Psychology from 2013-2016.

 Ian has authored more than 25 peer-reviewed publications.
-He is the intervention modelling workpackage lead on a NIHR programme grant to improve the use of prescribed medicines at transitions.
-His research has been funded by ESRC, Health Foundation, HTA, MRC, NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.
-Since 2012, he has been an investigator on research attracting over £6.7 million of funding.
+He is the intervention modelling workpackage lead on a NIHR programme grant to improve the use of prescribed medicines at transitions, and intervention development and testing workstream lead on a NIHR programme grant to develop and evaluate a diabetes self-management intervention for people with severe mental illness.
+His research has been funded by ESRC, Health Foundation, HS & DR, HTA, MRC, NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.
+Since 2012, he has been an investigator on research attracting over £9.4 million of funding.